ADVERTISEMENTS

 5. Bika LIMS

-Bika health is web-based with a responsive UI for use on mobile and tablet devices and a focus on tools needed for lab inventory, cataloguing, reporting, etc.
+Bika Health is web-based with a responsive UI for use on mobile and tablet devices and a focus on tools needed for lab inventory, cataloging, reporting, etc.

 Bika LIMS - Open Source LIMS